Removal of Conditions Attorney in Fort Myers

-If you were married less than two years before you acquired your lawful permanent residence (your green card), U.S. immigration services will only grant you a conditional residency that is only valid for 2 years, instead of the 10 years that a permanent residence provides.
+If you were married less than two years before you acquired your lawful permanent residence (your green card), U.S. immigration services will grant you a conditional residency that is only valid for two years instead of the 10 years that a permanent residence provides.
 90 days before the two years are up, you must apply to remove the conditions or risk having your conditional residency expire and be placed in removal proceedings (deportation).
-To be able to successfully remove the conditions you must prove once again that your marriage is bona fide.
+To successfully remove the conditions, you must prove once again that your marriage is bona fide.